 Dicey Tech is an edtech company on a mission to empower tomorrow’s innovators by making education fun, exciting and linked to real-world challenges.

-The company provides STEAM kit boxes and a project-based learning platform for schools to deliver STEAM clubs, STEAM curriculum, and careers insights.
+The company provides STEM kit boxes and a project-based learning platform for schools to deliver STEM clubs, STEM curriculum, and careers insights.

 Through their learning platform, Dicey Tech also provides companies with the opportunity to engage with schools, raise awareness about their industry, and connect with students through project-based volunteering opportunities.